alanx3x7/SudokuSolver/README.md

 - PyTesseract
 - Imutils

-For Windows users, there is a .exe file within the dist folder that runs the completed GUI.
-Because it is packaged into a single .exe file, starting the program takes around 20 seconds.
-Please be patient after double clicking it for it to load.
+For Windows users, please see release v1.0.
+You can choose to download the application bundled in either one single file, SudokuSolver.exe (which takes around 15 seconds to launch every time), or download the distribution folder named SudokuSolver_Release_v1.0.zip, unzip, then run SudokuSolver.exe, which should take no more like 5 seconds to launch.

 ___
 ### Future Work